 This centre is a wonderful place for kids or to nurture the nature-lover in anyone.
 Situated in North Vancouver, it offers nature films to view, hands-on displays, models about the environment, a puzzle table, puppet theatre and summertime nature programs.
 If you're daring, you can take a free stroll over the Lynn Canyon Suspension Bridge for a stunning view of the canyon.
 (604.990.3755)

 Jeff Goldblum has been spotted playing the piano at a downtown lounge.
-Robin Williams frequents a Chinese restaurant on Burrard Street.
+Robin Williams frequented a Chinese restaurant on Burrard Street.
 Gwyneth Paltrow, Barbara Streisand, John Travolta - they've all been here.
 Some more than once.
 Vancouver has the largest film industry in Canada, which injects more than $1 billion dollars into the local economy.
 Movies.
 TV series.
 Made for TV movies.
 It all happens here.
 Keep your eyes peeled for the requisite big white trailers parked on city streets with a lot of busy folks running around working morning, noon and night.
 Or you could stake out the lobby of any chic downtown hotel and perhaps catch a glimpse of your favourite star.
-To see what movies or TV shows are in production in Vancouver, call the Hot Line (604.660.3569) or visit the BC Film Commission site.
+To see what movies or TV shows are in production in Vancouver, call the Main Line (604.736.7997) or visit the Creative BC Film List.

 New Works - Dance Allsorts

 Vancouver's vibrant multicultural heritage comes alive in our two dance series, "Dance Allsorts" and "All Over the Map on Granville Island," not to mention other special presentations.
 From hip hop to classical Chinese dance, our accessible, family-oriented shows are sure to entertain everyone!
 Call us to see what's up next - 604.893.8807.